DKFZ-ODCF/nf-bam2fastq/README.md

     --sortFastqs=false
 ```

-For each BAM file in the comma-separated `--bamFileList` parameter, one directory with FASTQs is created in the `outputDir`.
+For each BAM file in the comma-separated `--input` parameter, one directory with FASTQs is created in the `outputDir`.
 With the `local` profile the processing jobs will be executed locally.
-The `conda` profile will let Nextflow create a Conda environment from the `./task-environment.yml` file (by default in the `work/` directory).
+The `conda` profile will let Nextflow create a Conda environment from the `task-environment.yml` file.
+By default the conda environment will be created in the execution directory (see [nextflow.config](https://github.com/DKFZ-ODCF/nf-bam2fastq/blob/master/nextflow.config)).

 ## Remarks

   * By default, the workflow sorts FASTQ files by their IDs to avoid e.g. that reads extracted from position-sorted BAMs are fed into the next processing step (possibly re-alignment) in a sorting order that may affect the processing.
 For instance, keeping position-based sorting order may result in systematic fluctuations of the average insert-size distributions in the FASTQ stream.
-Note, however, that most jobs of the workflow are actually sorting-jobs -- so you can save a lot of computation time, if the input order during alignment does not matter for you.
+Note, however, that most jobs of the workflow are actually sorting-jobs -- so you can save a **lot** of computation time, if the input order during alignment does not matter for you.
 And if you don't worry about such problems during alignment, you may save a lot of additional time during sorting of the already almost-sorted alignment output.
-  * Obviously, you can only reconstitute complete original FASTQs (except for order), if the BAM was not filtered in any way, e.g. by removing duplicated reads or read trimming.
+  * Obviously, you can only reconstitute complete original FASTQs (except for order), if the BAM was not filtered in any way, e.g. by removing duplicated reads, read trimming, of if the input file is truncated.
-  * Paired-end FASTQs are generated with biobambam2's `bamtofastq`.
+  * Paired-end FASTQs are generated with [biobambam2](https://gitlab.com/german.tischler/biobambam2)'s `bamtofastq`.
   * Sorting is done with the UNIX coreutils tool "sort" in an efficient way (e.g. sorting per read-group; co-sorting of order-matched mate FASTQs).

 ## Status